 The first email shows a group of kids posing and having fun in almost childish athletic wear, while the second photo is a more serious image of adults walking down the street together in much nicer athletic clothing.
 It’s almost as if the same kids grew up, from the first photo to the second, which is indicative of what Nike likely wants you to feel about your experience at this point — that now you have access to all the best, top-notch gear they have to offer.

 These photos also work to create a consistent image that help subscribers quickly identify the Nike brand and even create associations between Nike products, activity, team-work, and friendship — which are trends we’ll see more of in Nike’s future emails.

 (Remember, people don’t buy what you do, they buy why you do it, according to Simon Sinek)

-Now, I’m not sure what happened here, but a few days after I signed up for NikePlus, I received an email trying to get me to sign up for NikePlus — I imagine that it sent by mistake and is one of their emails used to prompt people to take the leap I’d already taken.
+Now, we’re not sure what happened here, but a few days after we signed up for NikePlus, we received an email trying to get us to sign up for NikePlus — it probably sent by mistake and is one of their emails used to prompt people to take the leap we’d already taken.
 Here is that email.

 Notice again, the header image for the email.
 It’s very similar to the other images they’ve used in their emails — athletic friends having fun and playing games together.